Armie Hammer Files for Joint Custody of Kids With Estranged Wife Elizabeth Chambers - E! Online

 Armie Hammer is taking legal action in the hopes of spending more time with his children.

-According to court documents obtained by The Blast, the actor is asking a judge to order him joint custody of his two kids with estranged wife Elizabeth Chambers.
+According to court documents obtained by E!
+News, the actor is asking a judge to order him joint custody of his two kids with estranged wife Elizabeth Chambers.

 In the court filing, Armie claimed that after the coronavirus pandemic began, he agreed to take the family to the Cayman Islands.
 But after the couple decided to split, Armie returned to Los Angeles without the kids.